-With gamers losing the ability to purchase games digitally on the 3DS and Wii U next year, we thought it would be a good idea to put together a list of some of the best eShop games that you should download and try on those consoles before you lose the ability.
+With gamers losing the ability to purchase games digitally on the 3DS and Wii U this week, we put together a list of some of the best eShop games you should download before losing the ability.

 Below, we’ve compiled a list of some of the games that stand out on both of these consoles.
 This is by no means a comprehensive list of the games available on the 3DS and the Wii U. These are just some of the ones that stood out to us.

 We’ll start by looking at some of the Nintendo 3DS games on the eShop that you won’t want to miss out on.